-The Radiation Emergency Assistance Center/Training Site (REAC/TS) at the Oak Ridge Institute for Science and Education (ORISE) teaches accredited continuing education courses in radiation emergency medicine.
-Physicians, physicians’ assistants, nurses, emergency medical technicians, health physicists and first responders benefit from the lectures, discussions and hands-on exercises as they learn their roles in the medical management of a radiation incident.
+The Radiation Emergency Assistance Center/Training Site (REAC/TS) at the Oak Ridge Institute for Science and Education (ORISE) teaches accredited continuing medical education courses in radiation emergency medicine.
+Many types of professionals and students can benefit from the lectures, discussions, hands-on activities and role-playing exercises as they learn about the different aspects of the medical management of a radiological/nuclear incident.

-Courses are scheduled throughout the year at the unique REAC/TS facility in Oak Ridge, Tenn.
-Additionally, REAC/TS prepares and teaches customized courses at hospitals, nuclear facilities and other locations across the country.
+Courses are scheduled throughout the year at the unique REAC/TS facility in Oak Ridge, Tenn., or these courses can be customized and taught at locations worldwide, such as hospitals, nuclear facilities, first responder agencies and other sites.

 ORISE, which is managed by ORAU, is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 ORISE takes responsibility for the content, quality and scientific integrity of this ACCME activity.
-Respective courses are also accredited by the American College of Emergency Physicians and the American Academy of Health Physics.
+Respective courses also are accredited by the American College of Emergency Physicians (ACEP) and the American Academy of Health Physics (AAHP).

-These educational activities are designated for a certain number of American Medical Association Physician’s Recognition Award (AMA PRA) Category 1 Credits™ (see specific course descriptions linked below for number of credits).
+These educational activities are designated for a certain number of American Medical Association Physician’s Recognition Award (AMA PRA) Category 1 Credits™ (see specific course descriptions for the number of credits for each).